Park Bench with Steve Buscemi

-Park Bench with Steve Buscemi was an American web series talk show created, directed and hosted by actor Steve Buscemi, distributed by digital network AOL.
+Park Bench with Steve Buscemi is an American web series talk show created, directed and hosted by actor Steve Buscemi, distributed by digital network AOL.
 The series premiered on May 15, 2014.
 In each episode, Buscemi interviews a famous friend, former co-worker or everyday person in New York City.

 Production

 The show was conceived when Buscemi met Gino Orlando, his sidekick on the series, while directing promotional shorts for Vampire Weekend.
 "When we saw the footage," Buscemi said, "Geo was so natural and just a great sidekick, if you will, that I said to my producing partner and our producing team, 'I think I can build a whole show out of Geo and I on park benches.'"
 His brother Michael Buscemi appears as a rival talk show host.

 Each season was shot digitally in five days, in interior and exterior locations.
 The titular bench is a prop brought to each filming location, including the Metropolitan Museum of Art, Julian Schnabel's home and various bars and restaurants in the New York area.